 Clare Johnston, CEO and founder of the UP Group, took home Entrepreneur of the Year award last year.
 She said: “I was inspired by people earlier in my career to do what I have done, so I think awards like this help to inspire others and that’s the most important thing.”

-Real Business editor Hunter Ruthven added: “From sport to tourism, and from healthcare to engineering, it is now the turn for the latest crop of inspiring stories and individuals to have their time to shine.”
+Real Business editor Hunter Ruthven added: “From sport to tourism, and from healthcare to engineering, it is now the turn of the latest crop of inspiring stories and individuals to have their time to shine.”